scriptzteam/mysqlibackwards/README.md

 **It is very important that you properly sanitize your SQL strings and add slashes where appropriate based on your web server's PHP, MySQL, and other server-specific settings to prevent SQL injection, etc.**

 **Always make backups of your DATABASE AND SCRIPTS before replacing function names in your existing scripts or testing on a live database!!!
-This script is still in BETA and being tested, so it is NOT recommended that it be used in a live / production environment, especially before running extensive tests.**
+This script is still in BETA and being tested, so it is NOT recommended that it be used in a live, commercial, or production environment, especially before running extensive tests.**

 Currently supported mysql override functions and additional functions: